csterritt/worker-d1-drizzle/README.md

 #### Styling

 The app uses the [Sakura](https://github.com/oxalorg/sakura) CSS theme.
 It's a class-free system that just decorates HTML elements, as a basic start to styling.
+You can remove it and the `normalize.css` file, remove loading them from `renderer.tsx`, and you'll be left with a plain HTML page.

 There is another git branch for this project named `tailwind-css-and-daisyui` that uses Tailwind CSS and DaisyUI.
 It is functionally identical, just styled differently.